Research in Modern Languages and Cultures

 We have particular strengths in postcolonial approaches to Francophone and Iberian Cultures, the politics of memory and memorialisation, travel writing, Catalan and Galician Studies, Italian organised crime, translation, power and critical discourse, film and national identities, popular culture and comics, material cultures and material texts, visual cultures and contemporary art.

-Further information about individual staff research specialisms and interests can be found here.
+Further information about individual staff research specialisms and interests.

 Academic staff in Modern languages and Cultures are involved in research collaborations with a number of organisations and networks.
 Our scholars have led international collaborative networks such as the AHRC-funded ‘After the Wall’ Network (2009–2011), ‘Translation in Non-State Cultures: Perspectives from Wales’ (2012) and ‘European Travellers to Wales 1750–2010’ (2013–2016).
 Some of our recent or current research activities include collaborations with: the Irish Centre for Transnational Studies at Mary Immaculate College, University of Limerick; the Lewis Glucksman Gallery in Cork; the Chester Arts Centre; the Royal Society of Edinburgh funded network 'Contested Identities: Cultural Dialogues between Small Nations’ (2015–2017) at the University Glasgow; Cymdeithas Cyfiethwyr Cymru, Wales Literature Exchange/Cyfnewidfa Lên Cymru, Literatures Across Frontiers, and the Universities of Birmingham, the Balearic Islands and Seton Hall University (New York).